 Administrative Associate

 Emma MacDonald is the Administrative Associate at the Stalking Prevention, Awareness, and Resource Center (SPARC).
 Prior to this position, Emma worked for the Nashua Soup Kitchen & Shelter as a Project Coordinator to spearhead Nashua Meals for Kids, a city-wide initiative providing meals to food-insecure children in the community.
-As an undergraduate student, they interned with Physicians for Reproductive Health and conducted research on the relationship between insurance coverage and accessible abortion care in the United States.
-She earned a Bachelor of Arts in Sociology from Wagner College with a concentration in Academic Sociology and a minor in Gender Studies.
+As an undergraduate student, Emma interned with Physicians for Reproductive Health and conducted research on the relationship between insurance coverage and accessible abortion care in the United States.
+Emma earned a Bachelor of Arts in Sociology from Wagner College with a concentration in Academic Sociology and a minor in Gender Studies.

 Our Partners